-For questions regarding the grant program, email cwfquestions@state.mn.us with "Clean Water Legacy Partners" in the subject line.
-Responses will be posted BWSR's Question and Answer webpage and updated weekly throughout the RFP.
-The final update will be posted on 2/13/23.
+For questions regarding the grant program, email cwfquestions@state.mn.us with "Clean Water Legacy Partners Grant" in the subject line.
+Responses will be posted to BWSR's Question and Answer webpage and updated weekly throughout the RFP.
+Submit your questions in writing by 4:30 pm Central Standard Time by August 1, 2025.